 - OneWeb’s new launch overall places 36 new constellation satellites into orbit.

-– Following the 7th launch for OneWeb, Arianespace has deployed 218 satellites in low Earth orbit for the constellation.
+– Following this 8th launch for OneWeb, Arianespace has deployed 254 satellites in low Earth orbit for the constellation.

-Performed on Friday, May 29 at precisely 02:38 a.m. local time at Russia’s Vostochny Cosmodrome (05:38 p.m. on May 28, UTC), Soyuz Flight ST32 orbited 36 new OneWeb satellites – bringing the size of the fleet in orbit to 218.
-Flight ST32 was the 57th Soyuz mission carried out by Arianespace and its Starsem affiliate.
+Performed on Thursday, July 1st at precisely 09:48 p.m. local time at Russia’s Vostochny Cosmodrome (12:48 p.m.
+UTC), Soyuz Flight ST33 lifted-off with 36 new OneWeb satellites onboard, bringing after the successful deployment the size of the fleet in orbit to 254.
+Flight ST33 was the 58th Soyuz mission carried out by Arianespace and its Starsem affiliate.

-Arianespace has launched 218 OneWeb satellites through seven Soyuz launches to date.
-Arianespace will perform 12 more Soyuz launches through 2021 and 2022.
+Arianespace has launched 254 OneWeb satellites through eight Soyuz launches to date.
+Arianespace will perform 11 more Soyuz launches for OneWeb through 2021 and 2022.
 These launches will enable OneWeb to complete the deployment of its full global constellation of low Earth orbit satellites before the end of 2022.

 OneWeb’s mission is to create a global connectivity platform through a next-generation satellite constellation in low Earth orbit.
 The OneWeb constellation will deliver high-speed, low-latency connectivity to a wide range of customer sectors, including aviation, maritime, enterprise and governments.
 Central to its purpose, OneWeb seeks to bring connectivity to the hardest to reach places, where fiber cannot reach, and thereby bridge the digital divide.